How to Make Your Car Sound Better

 A turboback exhaust is all of the above combined.
 It goes from the turbo charger to the back of the car.
 This is the best modification as it is an upgrade for the full exhaust system and offers the potential for increased power along with the audible and looks benefits of the additional exhaust sections.

 Generally, those components closest to the turbo will provide the most restriction.
 If adding performance is your main focus, a downpipe only may suit your needs.
-If you’re wanting to make the car louder and aren’t concerned with performance, an axle-back may be the way to go.
+If you’re wanting to make the car engine sound louder or the exhaust louder and aren’t concerned with performance, an axle-back may be the way to go.

 How much louder these upgrades will be and how they change the exhaust sound will depend on how restrictive your stock system is.
 Check out the COBB Sound Check playlist below for more insight into how these exhaust upgrades sound.